endurantgames/cosmiclegends/src/glossary.md

 Series
 :   A group of Storylines following the same group of heroes; a campaign.

+Skill
+:   A group of professional talents, contacts, and experience possessed by a hero; if your Skill is pertinent to any roll, add 2 dice.

 Smash
 :   A Goal that could resolve a Crisis through causing physical damage. (*Destroy* in Harmony Drive.)